Can a dive checklists help us avoid diving accidents? Divers Alert Network believes they might!

 Checklists in diving can be used to ensure that all the steps are followed in equipment review and assembly (especially when diving with equipment that you use infrequently), the dive plan, and the backup or emergency plan.

 DAN studies show the effectiveness of checklists

-As part of their study on the effectiveness of checklists in diving, DAN undertook a study by having two groups of divers conduct various, typical diving activity, but one group was supplied with a predive checklist created by DAN, the other wasn’t.
+As part of their study on the effectiveness of checklists in diving, DAN undertook a study by having two groups of divers conduct different yet typical diving activities.
+One group was supplied with a predive checklist created by DAN, while the other wasn’t.

 The prelimenary findings seem to indicate that the amount and severity of incidents was lower for the group using checklists, but the data is currently being processed, so the conclusion aren’t final yet.